 "An man were walking to the store because she is hungry..."

 At EWC, we offer 4 Grammar Modules.
 They are divided into "Grammar Fundamentals" and "Advanced Grammar & Style" is the science of language construction.
 Please read our Grammar Instructor's blog post here!

 How can I persuade my child to write on a regular basis?

 Who is going to provide feedback on his writing?

 How do I encourage my child to read the newspaper every day?

 Is there a way to publicly recognize my child's written work?

 Introducing The EWC Journal, EWC's journalistic and literary publication!
-Over the course of 6 weeks:

 Students will attend an orientation on how to read and analyze REPUTABLE periodicals.
 They will then engage with the newspapers over the summer on a daily basis.
 This is an important habit to form!

-Students will produce short-form content (300-400 words) on a DAILY basis.
+Students will produce short-form content on a DAILY basis.
 Content can take the form of commentary on current events, social issues, personal essays, or even works of fiction.
 This is aimed to encourage students to spend time writing every day!